-The Company's objectives in managing capital are to ensure sufficient liquidity to pursue its strategy of organic growth combined with strategic acquisitions and to maximize the return to its shareholders.
+The Company's objectives in managing capital are to ensure sufficient liquidity to pursue its strategy of organic growth, combined with the possibility of strategic acquisitions, and to maximize the return to its shareholders.
 The capital structure of the Company consists of cash, credit facilities and shareholders' equity.
 The Company does not have any externally imposed capital requirements and does not presently utilize any quantitative measures to monitor its capital.